hassanhibbert/validate-manager/README.md

 2. **data**
     - An object containing the values of the form
 3. **form**
-    - The current HTML form element
+    - The main form element

 ### Methods